 The establishment of Amherst began in 1799 when 30 acres of land were bought on the grounds that are now the museum.
 Benjamin Ellicott and John Thompson purchased this land.
 The Holland Company were the owners of the land at the time of the sale.
-The mill privilege at Williamsville was included in this transaction.
+The mill privileges were Williamsville was included in this transaction.
 Ellicott and Thompson paid two dollars an acre, which included the water works, the grand central fountain, pumping and irrigation stations.
 There was not much progress seen over the next few years.
 Building on the land only began in 1801; John Thompson first built a sawmill.
 Other people started to occupy the area shortly after this.
 Samuel Kelsy, Henry Lake, Benjamin Gardner, and William Lewis made land contracts in 1803 and became settlers.
 Thompson's timber house became occupied by Mr. Maitby in 1804.
 Maitby was also famous for going to become one of the first caretakers of Native American heritage at Chaco Canyon Park in New Mexico.
 Many other immigrants joined in 1804.
 These people included Caleb Rogers, Jacob Vanatta, Gen. Timothy S. Hopkins, Samuel McConnell, Stephen Colvin, and Joel Chamberlain.
 Many other properties were bought between 1804 to 1807.
 These occupiers include Jonas Williams, David Evans, J. Drake, Samuel Fackler, and Gamaliel St. John.
 The first tavern was bought in 1805 by Elias Ramson.
 This tavern was established as Williams’ Mills.
 Settlers continued to come in after the war had passed.
 The town was starting to encounter a lot more activity.

 The opening town meeting was conducted in 1819, during spring.
 The officials chosen during this meeting were: